alekcz/pcp/README.md

   -v, --version           Print the version string and exit -h, --help              Print the command line help
 ```
-The heavy lifting is done by an [SCGI](https://en.wikipedia.org/wiki/Simple_Common_Gateway_Interface) server.
+The heavy lifting is done by an PCP service.
 This server runs on port 9000 and receives requests from the local pcp server or from nginx.
-The SCGI server is an uber jar that runs as a daemon.
+The PCP service is a uberjar that runs as a daemon.

 ## System requirements
 PCP is designed to work on Linux and OSX.
 It requires the following to work: